 Husband | Anthony “Tony” Godsick |

 Her parents are immigrants; José is from Spain, while Silvia is from Cuba.
-The ESPN commentator went to the Carrollton School of the Sacred Heart in Miami, Florida.
+The ESPN commentator attended the Carrollton School of the Sacred Heart in Miami, Florida.

-She was as good at academics as she was in sports.
-Moreover, she maintained an above 3.0 GPA in high-school.
+She was as good at academics as she was at sports, as she maintained an above 3.0 GPA in high school.

 Since she was an active professional tennis player even before graduating high school, she might’ve not attended college.
 Also, there is no information about her college tennis career or education.

-Unfortunately, the body measurement of the professional tennis player is unavailable at the moment.
-Mary belongs to American nationality with Mixed ethnicity and follows the Christian religion.
+Mary belongs to the American nationality with mixed ethnicity and follows the Christian religion.

 Tennis Career